mcansh/remark-definition-links/__tests__/fixtures/conventions-after.md

 #### `HtmlMetaDescriptor`

 This is an object representation and abstraction of a `<meta {...props}>` element and its attributes.
-[View the MDN docs for the meta API](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta).
+[View the MDN docs for the meta API][view-the-mdn-docs-for-the-meta-api].

 The `meta` export from a route should return a single `HtmlMetaDescriptor` object.

-Almost every `meta` element takes a `name` and `content` attribute, with the exception of [OpenGraph tags](https://ogp.me/) which use `property` instead of `name`.
+Almost every `meta` element takes a `name` and `content` attribute, with the exception of [OpenGraph tags][open-graph-tags] which use `property` instead of `name`.
 In either case, the attributes represent a key/value pair for each tag.
 Each pair in the `HtmlMetaDescriptor` object represents a separate `meta` element, and Remix maps each to the correct attributes for that tag.

-The `meta` object can also hold a `title` reference which maps to the [HTML `<title>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/title).
+The `meta` object can also hold a `title` reference which maps to the [HTML `<title>` element][html-title-element].

 As a convenience, `charset: "utf-8"` will render a `<meta charset="utf-8">`.

 As a last option, you can also pass an object of attribute/value pairs as the value.
-This can be used as an escape-hatch for meta tags like the [`http-equiv` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta#attr-http-equiv) which uses `http-equiv` instead of `name`.
+This can be used as an escape-hatch for meta tags like the [`http-equiv` tag][http-equiv-tag] which uses `http-equiv` instead of `name`.

 Examples: